hyoo-ru/mam_mol/view/readme.md

 } }
 ```
 We could declare as value an instance of another class directly.
-In the next example it is being declared a property `Lister`, and which value would be a component type of `$mol_list_demo`, and then it put into a list of child components `sub`:
+In the next example it is being declared a property `List`, and which value would be a component type of `$mol_list_demo`, and then it put into a list of child components `sub`:

 ```tree
 $my_app $mol_view